 Photo by Stan Carpenter

-The performed installation Vinculum (Courses) presented the development of action-capture-reduction that constitutes the archiving process of Vinculum.
-The trajectory of live sound shedding into reproductions was exemplified also as a spatial path as the audio was dispersed over multiple speakers away from the source instrument.
+The performed installation Vinculum (Courses) presents the development of action-capture-reduction that constitutes the registration process of Vinculum, Coppice’s archive of sonic artifacts.
+The trajectory of live sound shedding into reproductions is exemplified also as a spatial path through the diffusion of audio over multiple speakers away from the source instrument.

-In the first stage thirteen free reeds were sequentially activated by the mouth while being recorded.
-Each recording was then introduced throughout eight speakers as electronically processed.
-This process was re-introduced in the second stage with each free reed activated with extended bellows power, supplemented with minimal tactile rhythms and acoustic filtering.
-These manual effects blended with the electronic processes that hollowed out and transformed the audio.
-By the third stage the original recorded material had integrally evolved and become segmented while Pivot, a minimalist accordion passage reprised the original onset.
-The piece dissipated within the spread of events and long silences.
+In the first stage, thirteen brass free reeds are sequentially activated by the mouth while being recorded.
+Each recording is then electronically processed live, and introduced into eight speakers.
+In the second stage, the process is repeated but with each free reed activated by means of bellows and a tubing system, which is supplemented with minimal tactile rhythms and acoustic filtering.
+These manual effects blend with the electronic processes that progressively hollow out and transform the audio.
+By the third stage the original recorded material has integrally evolved and become segmented.
+Finally, Pivot, a minimalist accordion passage, is played to reprise the original onset.
+The piece dissipates in the spread of events and long silences.

 The one-time-performance of Vinculum (Courses) [Version Baschet] captured and dispersed the sounds of the François and Bernard Baschet’s Aluminum Piano (1962) across a 4-channel installation of small speakers.